gs1/GS1DL-resolver-testsuite/README.md

 Contributions welcome, noting the license under which the code is made available.

 # Work in progress
-There is still a significant amount of work to be done on the test suite and it's near-certain that there are bugs and other deficiencies that could lead to false results.
+There is always room for improvement and it's near-certain that there are bugs and other deficiencies that could lead to false results.
 Please raise an issue for any that you find or, even better, suggest code edits.